Best Walk-In Tubs of 2025

 How do walk-in tubs work?

-Walk-in tubs have a seat and a door so you can step in without climbing over the side.
+Walk-in tubs have a built-in seat and a door so you can step in without climbing over the side.
 They come equipped with grab bars and handrails to provide support, accessibility and comfort for the bather.

-1. Open the door.
+1. Open the door and step in

-4. Fill the tub and bathe.
+4. Fill the tub and bathe

-5. Empty the tub when you’re finished.
+5. Drain the tub completely when you’re finished

 Most walk-in tub manufacturers also offer optional therapeutic features, like air jets, hydrojets, aromatherapy and chromotherapy.